 2) Business Taxes

 Also known as corporate taxes, business taxes are direct taxes levied on the profits of businesses.
 However, expenses that are deemed necessary to the business can often be deducted to lower the amount of profits subject to tax.

 3) Property Taxes

 Property taxes are imposed on property by reason of its ownership.
 They are usually paid on real estate, but can also be paid on personal property, such as boats, automobiles, recreational vehicles, and other business inventories.

 4) Payroll Taxes

-These are the taxes that must be deducted from wages paid to employees, and the employer usually must match the amounts.
+These are the taxes that must be deducted from wages paid to employees, and the employer usually must match the amount taxed.
 Some payroll taxes include federal withholdings, disability insurance, Medicare, and other state withholdings.

 5) Inheritance Taxes